fbpx

 1. Choose the Right Plunger

 Too many new homeowners in Coral Springs fail to buy a plunger either due to forgetfulness or due to the assumption the new plumbing system will function without flaws.
 Some homeowners make the mistake of choosing the cheapest plunger on the shelf.
 Your new home in Coral Springs needs a high-quality plunger in each bathroom.
-Spend on a reliable plunger and you will be able to address those nasty clogs and blocks in toilets, tubs and sinks.
+Spend on a reliable plunger and you will be able to address those nasty clogs and blocks in toilets, tubs, and sinks.
 Ideally, you will have a cup plunger to clear sinks and a flange plunger for your toilet.

 2. Locate the Water Main at the New Property

-As a new homeowner, you are responsible for knowing the exact location of your home's water supply.
-You need to know the water supply's location in order to stop the flow of water right away should an emergency strike.
+As a new homeowner, you are responsible for knowing the exact location of your home’s water supply.
+You need to know the water supply’s location to stop the flow of water right away should an emergency strike.
 Otherwise, your home is at risk of flooding when a pipe bursts or another plumbing problem rears its ugly head.
-If you cannot find the water main at your new home in Coral Springs, take a look at the property's inspection report.
-The water main should be noted on this report.
+If you cannot find the water main at your new home in Coral Springs, take a look at the property’s inspection report.
+The water main should be noted in this report.

-Once you find the location of the water main on the report, look for it in-person so you have a memory you can reference when a plumbing emergency such as a burst pipe arises.
+Once you find the location of the water main on the report, look for it in person so you have a memory you can reference when a plumbing emergency such as a burst pipe arises.
 When in doubt, check the basement of your new Coral Springs property as this is the most common site for water main shut-off valves.
 If any objects are stored in front of the water main, move them aside so you have a clear path to this important part of your Coral Springs home.

 3. Do Not Clog the Drain

-Be mindful of the damage, time and drama that can be caused by a clogged drain.
-Never dump oil, grease, fats or other liquids into the kitchen drain or garbage disposal as they can cause significant damage.
+Be mindful of the damage, time, and drama that can be caused by a clogged drain.
+Never dump oil, grease, fats, or other liquids into the kitchen drain or garbage disposal as they can cause significant damage.
 If a pipe is blocked, you will end up with a slew of plumbing problems at your new Coral Springs home.
-Let all the fat, grease and oils cool down before trashing them in the garbage can.
+Let all the fat, grease, and oils cool down before trashing them in the garbage can.

 4. Be Careful When Setting and Adjusting the Water Temperature